wizard97/ArduinoRingBuffer/README.md

 # ArduinoRingBuffer

 This is a simple ring buffer library for the Arduino.
-It is written in vanilla C, and can easily be modified to work with other platforms simply be removing the `#include "Arduino.h" `.
+It is written in vanilla C, and can easily be modified to work with other platforms.
 It can buffer any fixed size object (ints, floats, structs, etc...).

 ## Project History
 I needed a way to buffer sensor events for a group engineering IOT project that I was working on at Cornell.
 We needed to record changes in IR trip wires that happened in ms timeframes, and tight loop polling was not working.
 We needed interrupts and a buffering library.
 I couldn't find any suitable Arduino Libraries that could buffer any sized object, so I wrote my own.